 The Star-Spangled Resource Center and Hold the Fort were made possible by grant support from:

-Download National Curriculum for Grades 4 Through 8: Long May It Wave: The War of 1812 & Fort McHenry To support teachers in Maryland and across the United States as they commemorate the Bicentennial of the War of 1812 in their classrooms, the Friends of Fort McHenry developed a national curriculum on the War of 1812 and Fort McHenry for grades 4 through 8 in partnership with the National Park Service.
+Long May It Wave: The War of 1812 & Fort McHenry To support teachers in Maryland and across the United States as we commemorate the Bicentennial of the War of 1812 in classrooms, the Friends of Fort McHenry developed a national curriculum on the War of 1812 and Fort McHenry for grades 4 through 8 in partnership with the National Park Service.
 Download lesson plans that correlate to the Maryland State Curriculum for Social Studies and the Common Core State Standards Initiative and emphasize historical thinking skills.
 Each lesson plan includes primary source documents and images, student worksheets, and suggestions for accommodations and extensions.

 Development of the curriculum has been made possible by generous funding from the National Park Service, Chesapeake Bay Gateways and Watertrails Network.
 Special thanks also to GWWO, Inc.Architects for its donation of services.